 Niseko Village and then onto

-Niseko Annupuri (so long as ferocious winds haven’t closed lifts down), so a Niseko United lift pass provides access to additional terrain.
+Niseko Annupuri (so long as ferocious winds haven’t closed the lifts), so a Niseko United lift pass provides access to additional terrain.

 Where is Niseko Hirafu?